 Studies how DNA damage leads to diseases, and how DNA repair modulates cancer risk and treatment.
 Also covers how DNA repair impacts genetic engineering, whether by targeted gene therapy or CRISPR-mediated genetic changes.
 Students gain a public health perspective by examining how DNA-damaging agents in our environment can lead to downstream cancer.
 Explores the underlying chemical, molecular and biochemical processes of DNA damage and repair, and their implications for disease susceptibility and treatment.

-20.213 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by B. P. Engelward.
+20.213 will be offered this semester (Spring 2018).
+It is instructed by B. P. Engelward.

 This class counts for a total of 6 credits.
-This is a graduate-level class.

-You can find more information at the http://www.google.com/search?&q=MIT +%2B+20.213&btnG=Google+Search&inurl=https site.
+You can find more information at the MIT + 20.213 - Google Search site.

 © Copyright 2015 Yasyf Mohamedali